firedrakeproject/Irksome/demos/monodomain/demo_monodomain_FHN_dirkimex.py.rst

   from firedrake import (And, Constant, File, Function, FunctionSpace,
                          RectangleMesh, SpatialCoordinate, TestFunctions,
-                         as_matrix, conditional, dx, grad, inner, split) from irksome import Dt, MeshConstant, TimeStepper, ARS_DIRK_IMEX from irksome.labeling import explicit
+                         as_matrix, conditional, dx, grad, inner, split) from irksome import Dt, TimeStepper, ARS_DIRK_IMEX from irksome.labeling import explicit

 And we set up the mesh and function space.::